joe-antognini/joe-antognini.github.io/_posts/2020-02-10-pneumothorax.md

 the hospital would give me Tylenol to help tide me over between doses, but I never noticed the Tylenol making any difference.

-There is another class of medications that would have be extremely effective at relieving my pain: NSAIDs like Ibuprofin, Advil, and Motrin.
+There is another class of medications that would have been extremely effective at relieving my pain: NSAIDs like Ibuprofen, Advil, and Motrin.
 As the full name implies NSAIDs (nonsteroidal anti-inflammatory drugs) are good at reducing inflammation.
 Unfortunately that is counter-productive in this case.
 In a pleurodesis we *want* inflammation!
 Inflaming the tissue is the whole point so that we can grow lots of scar tissue!
 So NSAIDs are great at relieving the pain